Side Effects and Safety Information

 BENLYSTA demonstrated a consistent safety profile after being studied in more clinical trials than any other lupus medicine or medicine for lupus nephritis, including the largest clinical trial in patients with lupus nephritis.
 BENLYSTA was studied in 8 different clinical trials that included diverse patient populations.

-There are many things to think about when considering a new lupus medication.
+There are many things to think about when considering a new lupus medication

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medications, vitamins, and herbal supplements.
 Know the medicines you take.
-Keep a list of your medicines with you to show to your healthcare provider and pharmacist when you get a new medicine.
+Keep a list of your medicines with you to show your healthcare provider and pharmacist when you get a new medicine.

 Do not receive BENLYSTA if you are allergic to belimumab or any ingredients in BENLYSTA.
 See the end of the Medication Guide for a complete list of ingredients in BENLYSTA.